lonyehan/lonyehan/README.md

 I am a Backend Developer in Taiwan.

-Feel free to contact with me, we can share our knowledge to change this world.
+Feel free to contact me, we can share our knowledge to change this world.

 ## 🤓 My values
 🍏 Beginner's mindset and curiosity